AMileychik/CuisineCode/README.md

 ### Summary

 **CuisineCode** is an iOS application for discovering, viewing, and saving recipes, with support for opening external links.
-At launch, users enter their name to personalize the interface.
+On first launch, users are prompted to enter their name to personalize the experience.
-The app is built on the MVVM architecture using `async/await`, dependency injection (DI), and local caching.
+The app is built on the MVVM architecture using `async/await`, dependency injection, and local caching.
 The project follows clean architecture principles with a focus on modularity, testability, and user experience (UX).

 ---